elastic/opbeans-loadgen/dyno/README.md

 Environment Variable|Description
 --------------------|-----------
 `SERVER_URL`|The target for load traffic `SERVICE_NAME`|The type of service.
-Used to differenate between the specific endpoints available in different opebeans.
+Used to differentiate between the specific endpoints available in different opbeans.
 Ex: `opbeans-python`|`default`
 `ERROR_WEIGHT`|Controls the frequency at which error pages are called `LABEL_WEIGHT`|Controls the frequency at which specific labels are called.
 See `Labels` for more information.